bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Classes &amp; IDs</h4>

-If you wish to, Class and ID attributes may be declared the same as all other attributes, however they may also be treated a bit differently.
+<p>If you wish to, Class and ID attributes may be declared the same as all
+other attributes, however they may also be treated a bit differently.
 Rather than listing out the class or ID attribute name and value inside {} or () the value can be identified directly after the element.
-Using either a . for classes or a # for an ID the value can be added directly after the element.
+Using either a . for classes or a # for an ID the value can be added directly after the element.</p>

-Additionally, attributes may be mixed and matched, chaining them together in the appropriate format.
-Classes are to be separated with a . and other attributes may be added using one of the previously outlined formats.
+<p>Additionally, attributes may be mixed and matched, chaining them
+together in the appropriate format.
+Classes are to be separated with a . and other attributes may be added using one of the previously outlined formats.</p>

 <h4>Haml</h4>